 9. Stars

-Stars are often seen as symbols of hope, guidance, or inspiration.
-However, they can also symbolize other things depending on the context of the dream.
+Dreaming about stars is often seen as a symbol of hope, guidance, or inspiration.
+However, stars can also symbolize other things depending on the context of the dream.

 For example, a star falling from the sky might represent a major life change or setback.